FIIT-ISA/ISA-course/exercises/week-01/metrics.md

    - **Inception Score and FID:** Evaluate the diversity and realism of generated images compared to a real dataset.

-## E-monitoring, E-health and Remote Sensing Scope:
+## E-monitoring, E-health and Remote Sensing

 1. Anomaly Detection in Network Traffic
   - **Precision, Recall, and F1-Score:** For classification problems, especially in imbalanced datasets typical of anomaly detection tasks.
 Precision measures the accuracy of the positive predictions, Recall measures the coverage of actual positive cases, and F1-Score provides a balance between Precision and Recall.